• Release History

 Concatenate Syntax

-For the Concatenate Type, the numbers are no longer used since the DocumentsCorePack version 2020.53 (If you are still using it, have a look at the Deprecated Combine Types).
-Now the individual options can be chosen by writing them as a string in the following syntax:
+For the Concatenate Type, the numbers are no longer used as of DocumentsCorePack version 2020.53 (If you are still using it, have a look at the Deprecated Combine Types).
+Now, the individual options can be chosen by writing them as a string in the following syntax:

 [Doc|Content]